MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 Developing an application for the models which don't embed a PlayReady Client requires the integration of the PlayReady Client in the application itself.

 Microsoft Partners develop PlayReady SDKs for Android from the PlayReady Porting Kit, and make them available to application developers.
-If you have the project of an application using PlayReady on Android, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.
+If you have a project to develop an application using PlayReady on Android, you can directly contact the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.

 ## Developing Applications using PlayReady on iOS, AppleTV OS, MacOS

 Apple products do not ship with an embedded PlayReady Client.
-Though, it is possible to distribute applications for these platforms that integrate a PlayReady Client in the application itself.
+However, it is possible to distribute applications for these platforms that integrate a PlayReady Client in the application itself.

-Microsoft Partners can also develop PlayReady SDKs for Apple based OS platforms from the PlayReady Porting Kit, and make them available to application developers.
-If you have the project of an application using PlayReady on iOS for example, please contact directly the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.
+Microsoft Partners can also develop PlayReady SDKs for Apple-based OS platforms from the PlayReady Porting Kit, and make them available to application developers.
+If you have a project to develop an application using PlayReady on iOS for example, you can directly contact the listed [Microsoft Partners](https://www.microsoft.com/playready/partners/) for proposals and quotes.

 ## Developing Applications using PlayReady in a Web Browser